apache/flink/docs/quickstart/java_api_quickstart.md

 ## Build Project

-If you want to __build/package your project__, go to your project directory and run the '`mvn clean package`' command.
+If you want to __build/package your project__, go to your project directory and run the `mvn clean package` command.
 You will __find a JAR file__ that contains your application, plus connectors and libraries that you may have added as dependencies to the application: `target/<artifact-id>-<version>.jar`.